lake-lab/lake-lab.github.io/projects.md

 ##### Video game learning in minds and machines
 _Key people: Guy Davidson_

-Video games are a popular AI benchmark ideal for comparing human and machine learning.
+Video games are ideal for comparing human and machine learning.
 Although the best algorithms outscore people on many games, they require hundreds of hours of experience to learn a new game while people need just a few minutes.
-The experience gap is further widening: OpenAI recently trained their Dota 2 bot for 45,000 years worth of game experience.
+The experience gap is only widening: OpenAI recently trained their Dota 2 bot for 45,000 years worth of game experience.
 Our hypothesis is that key cognitive ingredients are missing from contemporary AI systems &mdash; objects, agents, compositionality, and causality &mdash; and this absence is holding these systems back.

 <img class="fig" src="/images/projects/fig-games-crop.jpg" width="280">
 To evaluate this hypothesis, we are integrating cognitive ingredients into deep reinforcement learning (RL) algorithms and evaluating their performance.
 With simple object representations, models can achieve higher scores and better generalization to new test scenarios (see image of an agent surrounded by enemies).
 Ongoing work is studying the importance of agents, compositionality, and causality.